 In this extract from Simon A. Kearne’s excellent biography of Sir Basil Milford-Vestibule, he details the only recorded meeting between the legendary engineer and bitter rival, Len Brik at the London’s 1957 Olympia Motor Show.

-Sir Basil never missed an opportunity to attend the annual London Motor Show, although he habitually detested everything he saw there.
-He would sweep around the show stands, the ever-present Montclair in hand, accompanied by his faithful assistant, Boothby, unintentionally insulting friend and foe alike.
-On this occasion, I accompanied them during press day and as we arrived at the Lotus stand, Colin Chapman hurriedly ducked behind some packing crates in a vain attempt to avoid our party.
+Simon A. Kearne writes: Sir Basil never missed an opportunity to attend the annual London Motor Show, although he habitually detested everything he saw there.
+He would sweep around the show stands, the ever-present Montclair in hand, accompanied by his faithful assistant, Boothby, unintentionally insulting ally and foe alike.
+On this occasion, I accompanied them during press day and as we arrived at the Lotus stand, I noticed Colin Chapman hurriedly ducking behind some packing crates in a vain attempt to avoid our party.

-But Sir Basil saw him out of the corner of his eye, mischievously insisting we appraise the new Type 14 Elite when out of the throng emerges his great rival, Len Brik.
+But Sir Basil never missed a trick, spotting him out of the corner of his eye, and mischievously insisting we appraise the new Type 14 Elite when out of the throng emerges his great rival, Len Brik.
 My memory isn’t what it was in those days, so what follows is a précis of what took place.
-As Brik approaches, Sir Basil stiffens and his expression morphs into a dazzlingly insincere smile…
+As Brik approaches, Sir Basil stiffens and his expression morphs into a rictus smile…

 “My dear Leonard, how simply wonderful to see you!”

 Brik shakes Milford-Vestibule’s hand with disagreeable force.
 Sir Basil, wincing, removes and wriggles it theatrically.

 “Howay Vestibule, how’re things at the knitting circle?
 Nowt to see on your Empire stand, so I thought I’d have a gander round some of the toy cars.
 Have you seen our new Diva?
 Star of the show, they’re saying… We’ve been swamped by the damned press all morning… no offence there Kearne”.